alex-savin/esp32-p4-c6-hdmi-cec-ir/Improvements.md

-# Schematic Audit — `SCH_Schematic1_2026-08-12.pdf`
+# Schematic Audit — `SCH_Schematic1_2026-08-15.pdf`

-Forensic audit of the project schematic (rev 2026-08-12), re-verified pin by pin on 2026-08-14 by rendering the drawing at 400 dpi and reading each block.
+Forensic audit of the project schematic.
+First performed against rev 2026-08-12 (rendered at 400 dpi and read block by block, net labels verified by instance-counting the PDF text layer); **re-audited 2026-08-15 against the new revision**, which responded to part of the first audit.
+Findings below carry a dated **Status** line where the new revision changed them.

 Overall the schematic captures the dual-MCU architecture, both power rails and the HDMI protocol requirements correctly.
-The power design in particular checks out to the millivolt, and the HDMI connector wiring is right (see §2.1, a withdrawn finding).
-The substantive items are **three blocking wiring errors** (§2.2, §2.9, §2.10 — the last two found on a 2026-08-15 re-verification pass), a firmware mismatch since fixed (§2.3), a decoupling gap that will be expensive to discover after fabrication (§2.4), and a set of smaller items.
+The substantive open items are **three blocking wiring errors** (§2.1, §2.2, §2.8), a decoupling gap that will be expensive to discover after fabrication (§2.4), a new regression (§2.11), and a set of smaller items.

 > **For the board designer:** [Rework.md](Rework.md) is the consolidated,
 > actionable change list.
 This document is the reasoning behind it.